Shape and size changes of adherent elastic epithelia: Stationary Solution in 1D

 where $\sigma^c$ has dropped out as it is a constant.
 Of course, this approximation will fail close to the tissue boundary where, in particular, the line tension $\Lambda>0$ requires $H(L_0)=h_0(\sigma^c+3\Lambda)/2\kappa>0$ at the edge.
 Substituting Eq.~\ref{eq:slave} into Eq.~\ref{eq:sigmaeqn1d} we find that, in this limit, apicobasal polarity simply affects the passive mechanics by enhancing the stress relaxation length scale to $L_{\sigma}^2=\ell_\sigma^2+(Bh_0^2/24\gamma)$.
 So we have

 Upon imposing $\sigma(\pm L_0)=-\Lambda$, we obtain the spatial stress profile in the tissue to be

 We have combined the two bulk active stresses into $\sigma_a=\sigma^c+\sigma^g$.
 When actomyosin contractility dominates growth $\sigma_a>0$ and when growth dominates $\sigma_a<0$.
+Qualitatively similar stress profiles have been obtained using a fluid model for a tissue~\cite{blanch2017effective}.
 With these approximations Eq.~\ref{eq:slave} directly gives us the curvature profile of the apical surface as

 Similarly, using the steady state in-plane force balance $\partial_x\sigma=Y_su_x-fp$, we find the displacement of the tissue to be